ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 #### Set GitHub repository

-Return to the Git association form in the OVHcloud Control Panel.
+Return to the GitHub association form in the OVHcloud Control Panel.
 You must enter the address of your GitHub repository.
 If you don't have a GitHub repository for your project yet, create one.

 To create a new repository: